mayasharma2110/Keep-Riding/README.md

 ### Features Left to Implement

 * It would be nice to add a gallery of the horses at the school with a brief description of each.
+Key information for each horse could include name, age, sex, breed, colour, likes and dislikes.
 This would make the riding school and horses feel more personable to users.

+* It would be good for the site to include information on the instructors so the user is more confident in picking this school.
+Information such as years of riding experience, years of teaching experience and any awards received from competitions.

 * It would be nice to have a carousel for the reviews of the riding school on the home page.
 This would allow for many reviews to be displayed on the site without taking up too much space